LibraryCarpentry/lc-python-intro/episodes/conditionals.md

 22 is over the limit.
 ```

 ## Use `else` to execute a block of code when an `if` condition is *not* true.

-And `else` statement can be used following `if` to allow us to specify an alternative code block to execute when the `if` *branch* is not taken.
+An `else` statement can be used following `if` to allow us to specify an alternative code block to execute when the `if` *branch* is not taken.

 ```python
 for checkout in checkouts: